elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

 Elixir v1.5 includes new features, enhancements and bug fixes.
 While [Elixir v1.4](/blog/2017/01/05/elixir-v1-4-0-released/) focused on tools for concurrency and scalability, Elixir v1.5 brings many improvements to the developer experience and quality of life.
 As we will see, many of those are powered by the latest Erlang/OTP 20.
 This is also the last Elixir release that supports Erlang/OTP 18.

 Note: this announcement contains [asciicinema](https://asciinema.org) snippets.
-You may need to enable 3rd-party javascript on this site in order to see them.
+You may need to enable 3rd-party JavaScript on this site in order to see them.
 If JavaScript is disabled, noscript tags with the proper links will be shown.

 ## UTF-8 atoms, function names and variables

-Elixir v1.5 supports non-quoted atoms and variables to be in UTF-8 when using Erlang/OTP 20+.
+Elixir v1.5 supports non-quoted atoms and variables to be in UTF-8 when using Erlang/OTP 20.
 For example:

 ```elixir
 test "こんにちは世界" do